Certora/OutputParser-VsCodeExtension/README.md

 - `TreeDataProvider`

-Refer to [Usage](./USAGE.md) document for more details.

-## Running the Sample
+## Running the Package

 - Open this example in VS Code Insiders
 - `npm install`
 - `npm run watch`
 - `F5` to start debugging
-- Node dependencies view is shown in Package explorer view container in Activity bar.
+- Spec outline (list of properties) view is shown in Package explorer view container in Activity bar.
-- FTP file explorer view should be shown in Explorer
+- When click on the property Detailed information view container should be shown (presenting a call trace, variables and a call resolution warnings views).